lit/lit.dev/packages/lit-dev-content/site/guide/tools/building.md

 Rollup, webpack and other build tools have plugins to support transpiling modern JavaScript for older browsers.
 [Babel](https://babeljs.io/) is the most commonly used transpiler.

 Unlike some libraries, Lit is published as a set of ES modules using modern ES2020 JavaScript.
-When you build your app, you need to compile Lit as well as your own code.
+When you build your app for older browsers, you need to compile Lit as well as your own code.

 If you have a build already set up, it may be configured to ignore the `node_modules` folder when transpiling.
 If this is the case, we recommend updating this to transpile the `lit` package and its runtime dependencies (`lit-html` and `lit-element`).
 For example, if you're using the [Rollup Babel plugin](https://www.npmjs.com/package/@rollup/plugin-babel), you might have a configuration like this to exclude the `node_modules` folder from transpilation: